mare-imbrium/umbra/README.md

 - `add_widget` (or `add`) used to register a widget with the form.
 May take a comma-separated list of widgets.
 - `remove_widget` - remove given widget (rarely used)
 - `pack` - this method is to be called after creating all the widgets before the screen is to be painted.
-IT carries out various functions such as registering shortcuts/hotkeys, creating a list of focusable objects, and laying out objects (layout are in a future version).
+It carries out various functions such as registering shortcuts/hotkeys, creating a list of focusable objects, and laying out objects (layout are in a future version).
 - `repaint` - paints all the registered widgets.
 In most cases, dimensions are calculated at the time or painting and not at creation time.
 Note that widgets are only repainted if changed.
 This minimizes processing and painting.
 - `handle_key(ch)` - the form handles the key for traversal or hands it to the currently focussed field.
 This is the key that was received by the `window.getkey` method.